|

 There are three main strands of the Christian tradition in history:

 1) Eastern orthodoxy (mainly in countries such as Russia, Ukraine, Romania, Greece, etc.), known for its emphasis on the liturgy and spirituality.
+In the sixteenth century Western Christianity split into:

 2) Protestantism (i.e. evangelical Christianity) with its characteristic emphasis on the Bible and salvation through faith (without the assistance of good deeds) on the basis of God’s (undeserved) mercy